-When the major oral health problem is the tooth decay, you can expect that dental filling to treat caries is also the common restorative strategy in dental filed.
-Dental filling treats pain of teeth by filling the cavity with the suitable filling materials.
+When the major oral health problem is tooth decay, you can expect that dental filling to treat and restore decay becomes the common dental treatment.
+Dental filling treats teeth by filling the cavity with suitable filling materials.

 Patients want their filling material to be safe in its biomaterial aspect.
 Biomaterial means the interaction between the filling material and the living structures in the human body.